CS 493/693 2011, Dr. Lawlor

 Graduate students will have to write up and turn in lecture notes with

-links and descriptions of the prior academic papers in their chosen area.
+links and descriptions of the prior academic papers in this area.

 - Describe exactly

 what you're planning to build: what the method is, what it's useful for, and generally how it works.

 Turn in a final draft after spring break on Thursday, March 24th.
 This version should work completely, and look good--carefully prepared textures, a nice user interface, etc.

 Possible Topics (or pick your own!)

 Choose any one of these topics, or pick your own topic.
 Remember